 , many patients improved by replacing their toothpaste.
 Other issues can come from cosmetics

 .
-Even if you don't wear cosmetics regularly, circumstances like kissing something who does can be enough to trigger an ongoing condition.
+Even if you don't wear cosmetics regularly, circumstances like kissing someone who does can be enough to trigger an ongoing condition.
 Avoiding the substances is the best bet.
 Check all labels for allergies.
 If you don't know which sets you off, you may have to try a patch test.
 Common allergies to everyday ingredients include beeswax, vitamin E, castor oil and artificial dyes or preservatives.
+We have a list of common ingredients

 Sometimes this condition is caused by a drug interaction.
 Check you medication and supplements for symptoms of dry mouth and talk to your doctor about trying an elimination test or replacing certain ones.